gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 I initially considered using Zig or Odin for this rewrite, but I really did not want to use a pre v1.0 language for an enterprise production codebase (and I anticipated that it would be hard to convince other engineers and managers).
 Now, I am wondering if the experience would have really been worse than with Rust.
 Perhaps the Rust model is really at odds with the C model and there is simply too much friction when using both together.

 If I have to undertake a similar effort in the future, I think I would go with Zig instead.
 We'll see.
+In any case, the next time someone say 'just rewrite it in Rust', point them to this article, and ask them if that changed their mind ;)